mitradranirban/mypysky/Readme.md

 # mypysky

-*mypysky* is a personal attempt to learn python programming by creating a game using pygame library as well as creating an interactive playable fanart for my favorite mobile game - Sky children of light <https://thatskygame.com>
+*mypysky* is a personal attempt to learn python programming by creating a game using pygame library as well as creating an interactive playable fanart for my favorite mobile game - Sky children of light

 To download git clone mypysky

 or download  the zip file and unzip it

-To play  issue the following command from the directory
+To play  issue the following command from the src directory in command line

 python3 mypysky.py

 In MS Windows or Macintosh you should have Python installed and added to your path.
 For details  go to https://python.org

-##Player control
+## Player control

 Press 'a' or Left arrow to go left